eyeson-team/api/content/api-reference/index.md

 ## Authorization

-There are two levels of authorization: team-based and user-based.
-To create a room and register webhooks (for any rooms) you have to provide a team-based authorization sending the API key in an HTTP header.
+There are two levels of authorization: team-based via api-key and user-based temporary access-key.
+To create a room and to register webhooks (for any rooms) you have to provide a team-based authorization sending the API key in the HTTP header.

 ```plain
 https://api.eyeson.team/<path>